AI Agents Settings

 Overview

-CommBox empowers organizations to build AI agents that communicate with customers in a guided, focused, and brand-aligned way, ensuring every interaction reflects the company’s tone, standards, and objectives.
+CommBox empowers organizations to build automation that communicates with customers in a guided, focused, and brand-aligned way, ensuring every interaction reflects the company’s tone, standards, and objectives.

-The CommBox Flow Builder adds a robust set of capabilities that allow you to design intelligent, dynamic, and highly automated customer journeys.
-With these tools, you can create smarter AI agents, enhance operational efficiency, and elevate the entire customer experience from start to finish.
+The force behind these automated representatives is the CommBox Flow Builder, which adds a robust set of capabilities enabling the design of intelligent, dynamic, and highly automated customer journeys.
+With these tools, you can pave the road for the chatbot to follow, enhance operational efficiency, and elevate the entire customer experience from start to finish.

-This guide focuses on the initial setup of an AI agent.
-For instructions on creating flows (bots), refer to the Flow Builder articles.
+This guide focuses on the initial setup of an AI Agent.
+For instructions on creating and using Abilities, please refer to the Abilities guide.

 Steps to Set Up an AI Agent